hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 > This keyword can be used both as a face option or as a global keyword.
 Arbitrary number of react instances can be used.

-[16:49:55](#1668098995352XooYT:gitter.im) <hiiamboris (NOT THIS ONE)>: then you just have to follow the documentation í ½í¸‰
+[16:49:55](#1668098995352XooYT:gitter.im) <hiiamboris (NOT THIS ONE)>: then you just have to follow the documentation ğŸ˜‰

 [17:57:13](#1668103033355SjdMu:gitter.im) <bubnenkoff (Dmitry Bubnenkov)>: is seems that I should not call face from react, I should link by name.
 But on follow code react is do not do nothing (I checked with prints in it):